-The Child in Need Plan should be subject to Review (see Child In Need Plans and Reviews Procedure, Reviews) to ensure the Plan remains relevant, appropriate and required or whether it should be 'stepped down' to a CAF Plan.
+The Child in Need Plan should be subject to Review (see Child In Need Plans and Reviews Procedure, Reviews of Child in Need Plans) to ensure the Plan remains relevant, appropriate and required or whether it should be 'stepped down' to Early Help.

 2.5 Children Who Move into Permanency

 Some children will cease to be looked after under Section 20, but move into other permanent family placements through a Child Arrangements Order, Special Guardianship Order or Adoption.
 These children are entitled to support in their school or early years setting through the school's Designated Teacher who must have a plan that promotes and monitors their educational attainment.